vikrambal/RecommenderSystem/README.md

-# RecommenderSystem
+# Lit Recs
-A recommender system for books
+A machine learning powered recommendation system for books